Cadair/astropy/docs/config.rst

 Each time you upgrade to a new major version of ``astropy``, the configuration parameters may have changed.

 If you never edited your configuration file, there is nothing for you to do.
-It will automatically be replaced with a configuration file template for the newly installed version of ``astropy``.
+It will automatically be replaced with a configuration file template for the newly installed version of astropy when running ``astropy.write_default_config``

 If you did customize your configuration file, it will not be touched.
 Instead, a new configuration file template will be installed alongside